Pole dance: As exercise

 Pole dancing has gained popularity as a form of exercise with increased awareness of the benefits to general strength and fitness.
 These forms of exercise increase core and general body strength by using the body itself as resistance while toning the body as a whole.
 A typical pole dance exercise regimen in class begins with strength training, dance-based moves, squats, push-ups, and sit-ups and gradually works its way up to the spins, climbs and inversions which are the métier of the exercise.

 Pole dancing is also generally reported by its schools to be empowering for women in terms of building self-confidence, in terms of which its erotic components are still the subject of some controversy.
-Some feminists argue that sexualized dancing of this kind cannot be seen as empowering because the choice to participate is not made in freedom from constraining power structures, especially given the performative aspect of many classes.

 A growing number of men are incorporating pole dancing into their fitness programmes.
 In Australia, the UK and the US, dance studios are beginning to offer classes just for men.
 And in China, 2007's National Pole Dancing competition was won by a man.
 Dance instructor Zhang Peng, 23, beat a host of women dancers to the top prize.

-Recreational pole for men and women
+Recreational pole

 Since 2003, pole dancing has been transitioning from an exotic performance to a recreational activity.
 Pole dancing as a sport differs from pole dancing as a recreation as recreational pole dancing is undertaken mainly for enjoyment rather than fitness.
 Whilst undertaking pole class, students will learn a variety of different ways to use the pole to execute spins, tricks, climbs, hangs, drops and flips.